European Invasive Bacterial Disease Surveillance Network (EU-IBD)

 From 1999 to 2007 the European Commission DG Sanco funded the European Invasive Bacterial Infections Surveillance network (EU-IBIS) which coordinated the surveillance activities in EU for invasive meningococcal and Haemophilus influenzae diseases and provided relevant epidemiological information to guide decision making process on vaccine policies.

-In October 2007, the coordination of the network was transferred to ECDC and now is coordinated by the Vaccine Preventable Disease group (VPD).
-The epidemiological activities such as implementation of the new metadataset, data collection and analysis, is being carried out by ECDC through The European Surveillance System (TESSy).
+In October 2007, the coordination of the network was transferred to ECDC and now is coordinated by the Vaccine Preventable Disease and Immunisation Section in the Directly Transmitted and Vaccine Preventable Disease (DVD) Unit.
+The epidemiological activities such as implementation of the new metadataset, data collection and analysis, is being carried out by ECDC through The EpiPulse Cases platform, which is progressively replacing The European Surveillance System (TESSy).

-The network is comprised of 28 EU Member States: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, and United Kingdom; and the EEA/EFTA countries: Iceland, Liechtenstein and Norway.
+The network is comprised of 27 EU Member States: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden,; and the EEA/EFTA countries: Iceland, Liechtenstein and Norway.

 Roles of ECDC and the European laboratory network to strengthen laboratory diagnostics for IBD surveillance